KrzysztofBalejko/Ruby-Command-Line-Games/README.md

 Black Jack is a program that will ask the user either to enter 'hit' or 'stick' On 'hit' new card is randomly allocated and stored in user's array(hand) of cards.
 Each of the cards has different point value.
-On 'stick' the scored is being displayed.
+On 'stick' the score is being displayed.
 The score depends on the cards user is holding in hand.

 *Numbers Converter*